SpardaMarco/Tactigon/README.md

 ```
 *logic.pl*

 This predicate verifies if the board size is the current board size defined in the settings.
 If so, the initial game state is created using the initial board.
 If not, a new board is created using the **create_new_board/1** predicate and the initial game state is created using the new board.

-E.G.:
+*E.g.:*
 ```prolog
 % create_new_board(+Size)
 % Creates a new board with Size lines, with a default number of columns for that size